Booth notebook

 Lineup note

 Reach for it when the turn needs shape, attack, and a record that can define the next move in just a few bars.
-It leaves War by The Cardigans off The Rest Of The Best (2024) a clean lane instead of boxing the handoff in.
+It leaves Nothing Matters by The Last Dinner Party off Prelude to Ecstasy (2024) a clean lane instead of boxing the handoff in.

 Track context